stashapp/Stash-Docs/docs/themes/index.md

 title: Themes
 ---

-!!! info
+!!! info "Disclaimer"
-    Themes are created by third parties and not officially affiliated or supported by the core Stash team.
-If you have issues, please reach out to the original creators.
+    Plugins are created and maintained by the community and are not associated with the stashapp team.

 Stash supports CSS themes to adjust the look-and-feel of the interface.
-There are several that have been created by the maintainers and users.

 Themes can be installed either via plugin or as Custom CSS.

-## Installing via plugin
+## Managing themes

-Plugins can be installed and managed from the :fontawesome-solid-gear: **Settings** > **Plugins** page.
+Themes can be installed and managed from the :fontawesome-solid-gear: **Settings** > **Plugins** page.

-Plugins are installed using the **Available Plugins** section.
-The **Community (stable)** source is configured by default that has several themes.
+Themes are installed using the **Available Plugins** section.
+The **Community (stable)** source is configured by default.

-Installed plugins can be updated or uninstalled from the **Installed Plugins** section.
+Installed themes can be updated or uninstalled from the **Installed Plugins** section.

 ### Adding sources

-Anyone can create their own source index for plugins.
 To add a new source go to :fontawesome-solid-gear: **Settings** > **Plugins** page and under **Available Plugins** click **Add Source**.

+## Installing themes manually

+By default Stash reads plugin configuration files from the `plugins` sub-directory located where the stash `config.yml` is read.
+Typical locations:

+- Windows: `%USERPROFILE%\.stash\plugins`
+- Unix: `/root/.stash/plugins`
+- Or: current working directory (cwd)

+Themes are added by adding configuration YAML files (format: `pluginName.yml`) to the `plugins` directory.

+Loaded themes can be viewed in the :fontawesome-solid-gear: **Settings** > **Plugins** page.
+After themes are added, removed or edited while Stash is running, they can be reloaded by clicking :fontawesome-solid-rotate: **Reload plugins** button.

 ## Installing via Custom CSS